davidainslie/aws-certified-solutions-architect-associate/docs/ec2.md

 - Secure, resizable compute capacity in the cloud
 - Like a VM, only hosted in AWS instead of your own data centre

+> Applications that run on an EC2 instance must include AWS credentials in their AWS API requests.
+> You could have Developers store AWS credentials directly within the EC2 instance to allow applications in that instance to use those credentials.
+> However, Developers would then have to manage those credentials and ensure that they securely pass the credentials to each instance and update each instance when it's time to rotate the credentials.
+> A better (and the recommended way) is to use Roles.
+> Roles are entities that define a set of permissions for making AWS service requests.
+> You can think of an IAM role for EC2 as what you can do.
+> But you can associate a role directly with an EC2 instance where you need an instance profile to do so.
+> An instance profile is an entity or a container that's used for connecting an IAM role to an EC2 instance.
+> So think of an instance profile as "who am I?".
+> i.e. the role is what can I do?
+And the instance profile is who am I?
+> Instance profiles provide temporary credentials, which are rotated automatically.
+> So, if a hacker gets into your server, and get the credentials, but those credentials only live for a short period of time.
+> When you create and attach the role to an EC2 instance in the AWS management console, the creation and use of the instance profile is actually handled behind the scenes.

 ## Pricing options

 There is an [AWS pricing calculator](https://calculator.aws/#/).